Is Cameroon ready for another Biya term? – DW – 01/16/2025

 Cameroon also faces a slew of structural weaknesses such as poor infrastructure, limited internet connectivity, and heavy dependence on commodity exports.

 Addressing these issues is crucial for achieving sustainable economic growth and reducing poverty, analysts agree.
-But will this happen under yet another Biya term?
+But will this happen under yet another Biya presidency?

-Despite his popularity, doubts still linger over Biya's ability to run the country at the age of 92.
-Nonetheless, a fragmented opposition plagued by infighting has also failed to provide Cameroonians with any clear alternatives.
+Despite the doubts over his ability to run the country at the age of 92, a fragmented opposition plagued by infighting has also failed to provide Cameroonians with any clear alternatives.

-Lawyer and opposition supporter Michele Ndoki meanwhile attributes Biya's sheer longevity as president to some Cameroonians wanting "the power to remain the same."
+Lawyer and opposition supporter Michele Ndoki attributes Biya's survival as president to some Cameroonians wanting "power to remain the same."

-"The question is whether or not he's able to perform his duty as the president of the Republic," Ndoki said.
+"The question is whether or not he's able to perform his duty as the president of the republic," she said.

 "We [the opposition] have been saying no."